allegro/json-logic-kmp/README.md

 JsonLogicKMP
 ============
 Kotlin multiplatform [JsonLogic](https://jsonlogic.com/) expressions evaluation engine.
 Targets iOS and JVM (also Android).
-The JsonLogic format is designed to allow you to share rules (logic) between front-end and back-end code
+The JsonLogic format is designed to allow you to share rules (logic) between front-end and back-end code.

 Download
 --------